lukelarue/losiento/project_spec.md

       - `get_legal_moves(state, seat_index, card)` enumerates legal moves without mutating state.
       - `apply_move(state, move)` applies a chosen move and returns a new `GameState`.
       - `InMemoryPersistence.play_move` / `bot_step` are wired to call this engine API instead of their own movement logic.
-    - **Upcoming work – advanced card behaviors & selection (ls-11):**
+    - **Remaining work – frontend move-selection UI (ls-11 follow-up):**
-      - Sorry! targeting and bumping behavior now considers all legal opponent pawns on the track and correctly applies slide rules (including when landing on another color's slide start); remaining card-specific logic is limited to clearly documenting intentional simplifications (e.g., 11-switch does not currently trigger slides when swapping onto a slide start).
-      - The backend now supports a richer `clientMovePayload` schema for selecting among legal moves; remaining work is to **document** this schema clearly and integrate it with the frontend move-selection UI.
-      - Human `play_move` calls now require a valid move selection payload whenever there is more than one legal move; the only case where the payload can be omitted is when exactly one legal move exists.
+      - Advanced card behaviors (7-split, 11-switch with track-only targets, Sorry! targeting with slide interactions) are implemented and covered by tests in the rules engine and persistence layers.
-      - Bots already choose a random legal move from `get_legal_moves`; remaining selection work is focused on human move specification and complex move choice rather than additional card semantics.
+      - The backend validates `clientMovePayload` against `get_legal_moves` using `_select_move` and the schema is documented (section 4.4); bots already choose a random legal move from `get_legal_moves`.
+      - Remaining selection work is frontend-only: surfacing legal-move options to humans and allowing them to send a structured `payload.move` instead of always defaulting to `{ moveIndex: 0 }`.

 - **In-memory persistence & gameplay**
   - **Status:** Implemented (initial gameplay)